MobileNetV4 -- Universal Models for the Mobile Ecosystem: Related Work

-\textbf{Efficient Hybrid Networks:} This line of research integrates convolutional and attention mechanisms.
+\textbf{Efficient Hybrid Networks:} This research combines convolutions and attention.
 MobileViT~\cite{mehta2021mobilevit} merges CNN strengths with ViT~\cite{dosovitskiy2020image} through global attention blocks.
+GhostNetV2~\cite{tang2022ghostnetv2} uses FC layers to capture long-range dependencies.
 MobileFormer~\cite{mobileformer} parallelizes a MobileNet and a Transformer with a two-way bridge in between for feature fusing.
-FastViT~\cite{vasu2023fastvit} adds attention to the last stage and uses large convolutional kernels as a substitute for self-attention in the early stages.
+FastViT~\cite{vasu2023fastvit} adds attention to the last stage with large convolutional kernels instead of early stage self-attention.